James Cropper (abolitionist): Legacy and the further work of the 'Liverpool Dingle Group' of abolitionists

-John Cropper (1797-1874) - son of James Cropper
+John Cropper (1797-1874) – son of James Cropper

 James Cropper died just a few months before the first World Anti-Slavery Convention was held in London.
 His son, John Cropper would attend along with his brother-in-law and Convention organizer Joseph Sturge.
 In organizing the World's First Anti- Slavery Convention in 1840, Joseph Sturge and the extended 'Dingle Group' had finally succeeded in uniting the major British and American abolitionists.

-"Garrisonians knew the names of famous British abolitionists—Clarkson, Cropper, Wilberforce, O'Connell—far better than they knew the men themselves.
-With a few exceptions, personal friendships between Garrisonians and British radicals were rare.
-That changed after the "World's Convention," which allowed an unprecedented number of Garrisonians to become personally acquainted with British reformers."

-Our Country is the World: Radical Abolitionists Abroad William Caleb McDaniel p119 (2006).

-John Cropper would welcome the American authoress Harriet Beecher Stowe to Dingle Vale on several occasions.
+John Cropper would welcome the American author Harriet Beecher Stowe to Dingle Vale on several occasions.
 Known as the most generous man in Liverpool, John Cropper was made the subject of Edward Lear's nonsense poem "He Lived at Dingle Bank" and is mentioned in Elizabeth Gaskell's novel Mary Barton (1849).
 The sandy bay in front of Dingle Bank known as 'Knott's Hole down the Dingle' is also claimed to have inspired Kitt's Hole ...down the Dingle in Robert Louis Stevenson's Treasure Island John Cropper had subsidized Thomas Clarkson's abolitionist tour of Great Britain by £100 in 1823 (£13,000 in 2022 values).

-Edward Cropper (1799-1877) - son of James Cropper
+Edward Cropper (1799-1877) – son of James Cropper

-Edward Cropper like his brother John was a committed abolitionist and had also subsidized Thomas Clarkson's abolitionist tour of Great Britain by a £100 in 1823.
+Edward Cropper like his brother John was a committed abolitionist and had also subsidized Thomas Clarkson's abolitionist tour of Great Britain by £100 in 1823.
 As Quakers, the Croppers tended to marry into families of the same religious beliefs and commitment to abolishing the evils of slavery.
 Edward's first wife, Isabella Wakefield (1801–30) died at the age of 29 in 1830.
 Isabella was the sister of John Cropper's wife Anne Wakefield.
 Edward's second wife, Margaret Macauley (1812–34) was the daughter of the prominent abolitionist Zachary Macauley.
 Margaret Macaulay died of scarlet fever in 1834.
 Edward's third wife Margaret Denman (1815–99) was the daughter of the abolitionist Peer Lord Denman.
 Margaret had previously been married to William Macauley (1806–46) the son of the prominent abolitionist Zachary Macauley, William Macaulay had died at the age of just 40.
 The marriages of Edward Cropper would serve to widen the influence of the extended Cropper family as a 'Dingle Group' of abolitionists.